ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 ## Before you begin
 {: #custom-managed-vol-prereqs-file}

-To create file shares with customer-managed encryption, you must first provision a key management service, and create or import your customer root key (CRK).
-You must also [create a service-to-service authorization](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-volumes-prereqs) between {{site.data.keyword.filestorage_vpc_short}} and the key management service.
-When you complete these prerequisites, you can start creating file shares that use customer-managed encryption.
+To create file shares with customer-managed encryption, you must first provision a key management service (KMS), and create or import your customer root key (CRK).
+You can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect/concepts?topic=key-protect-getting-started-tutorial) and [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).

-For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).
+You must also [create a service-to-service authorization](/docs/vpc?topic=vpc-file-s2s-auth) between {{site.data.keyword.filestorage_vpc_short}} and the KMS instance that you created.

 ## Creating file shares with customer-managed encryption in the UI
 {: #fs-byok-encryption-ui}